huggingface/transformers/examples/research_projects/codeparrot/README.md

 During preprocessing the dataset is downloaded and stored locally as well as caches of the computations.
 Make sure you have enough free disk space to execute it.

 ## Tokenizer
-Before training a new model for code we create a new tokenizer efficient at code tokenization.
+Before training a new model for code we create a new tokenizer that is efficient at code tokenization.
 To train the tokenizer you can run the following command:
 ```bash
 python scripts/bpe_training.py
     --base_tokenizer gpt2